bsmith89/make-bml/make-lesson.md

 Notice how helpful the automatic variables are here.
 This recipe will work no matter what stem is being matched!

-We can replace _both_ of the rules which matched this pattern (`abyss.dat` and `isles.dat`) with just one rule.
+We can replace _both_ of the rules that matched this pattern (`abyss.dat` and `isles.dat`) with just one rule.
 Go ahead and do that in your Makefile.